thestubborndev/finance_tracker_server/README.md

 #### Open Exchange Rates (Optional)

 If you are interested in updating the USD value of assets denominated in fiat currencies, you can [sign up for an Open Exchange Rates account](https://openexchangerates.org/) and get a free API key.
-Set in the config file or set it as an environment variable.
+Replace `process.env.OPEN_EXCHANGE_API_KEY` with it or set it as an environment variable.

 Config.js File Location: